 Asthma is a chronic health condition, which is one of the most common reasons for childhood admission to hospital.
 Correct asthma management will assist to minimise the impact of asthma.
 Children under the age of six usually do not have the skills or ability to recognise and manage their own asthma effectively.
-With this in mind, Busy Bees recognises the need to educate its employees and families about asthma and to implement responsible asthma management strategies.
+Busy Bees recognises the need to educate its employees and Families about asthma and to implement responsible asthma management strategies.

-Families are required to provide an adequate supply of approved asthma medication and equipment for their child and remains in date at all times.
-Asthma attacks will be documented and families will be notified as soon as practicable.
+Families are required to provide an adequate supply of approved asthma medication and equipment for their child and always remains in date.

+Asthma attacks will be documented, and families will be notified as soon as practicable.